-MarkLogic is extremely well-designed, and from the ground up it’s built for speed, yet many of our support cases have to do with performance.
-Often that’s because people are following historical conventions that no longer apply.
-Today, there are big-memory systems using a 64-bit address space with lots of CPU cores, holding disks that are insanely fast (but that haven’t grown in speed as much as they have in size*), hooked together by high-speed bandwidth.
+MarkLogic is built from the ground up for speed, yet many of our support cases have to do with performance.
+Often that’s because people are following historical wisdom that no longer applies.
+Today, it’s common to find big-memory systems using a 64-bit address space and plentiful CPU cores, and disks with plummeting latencies (but that haven’t grown in throughput as much as they have in size).
 MarkLogic lives natively in this new reality, and that means that paying attention to the right guidelines will pay huge benefits in the optimal performance of your applications.

 MarkLogic is optimized for server-grade systems, those just to the left of the hockey-stick price jump.
-Today that means 16 cores, 128-256 Gigs of RAM, 8-20 TB of disk, if not more.
+Today that means at least 16 cores, 128-256 Gigs of RAM, and 8-20 TB of disk, if not more.
 Make sure your disks have enough bandwidth and IOPS, not just capacity.

 2. Aim for 100KB docs +/- 2 Orders of Magnitude

-MarkLogic’s internal algorithms are optimized for documents around 100 KB (remember, in MarkLogic, each document should be one unit of query and should be seen more like relational rows than tables).
-You can go down to 1 KB or less, but at this end of the scale relative per-document memory, disk, and lock overhead all start to creep up.
-Likewise, don’t worry about documents up to around 10 MB, but beyond that, the time to read it off disk starts to be noticeable.
+MarkLogic’s internal optimizer prefers documents around 100 KB (remember, in MarkLogic, each document should be one unit of query and should be seen more like relational rows than tables).
+Things will still work with documents down to 1 KB or less, but at this end of the scale relative per-document memory, disk, and lock overhead all start to creep up.
+Likewise, don’t worry about documents up to around 10 MB, but beyond that, the time to read documents off disk starts to be noticeable.

 Contact support if you plan to change any of the advanced merge settings (max size, min size, min ratio, timeout periods).
-You shouldn’t usually tweak these.
-If you’re thinking about merge settings, you’re probably underprovisioned (See Recommendation #1).
+You usually shouldn’t tweak these.
+If you’re worrying about merge settings, you’re probably underprovisioned (See Recommendation #1).

-10. Big Reads Go In Queries, Not Updates
+6. Large Reads Are for Queries, Not Updates

 Hurrah!
 Using MVCC for transaction processing means lock-free reads.
 But, to be a “read” your module can’t include any update calls.
 This is determined by static analysis in advance, so even if the update call isn’t made, it still changes your behavior.
 Locks are cheap but they’re not free, and any big search to find the top 10 results will lock the full result set during the sort.
 Whenever possible, do update calls in a separate nested transaction context using xdmp:invoke() with an option specifying “different-transaction”.